pulumi/terraform-provider-aws/website/docs/r/appsync_graphql_api.html.markdown

 * `openid_connect_config` - (Optional) Nested argument containing OpenID Connect configuration.
 Defined below.
 * `user_pool_config` - (Optional) Amazon Cognito User Pool configuration.
 Defined below.
 * `lambda_authorizer_config` - (Optional) Nested argument containing Lambda authorizer configuration.
 Defined below.
 * `schema` - (Optional) Schema definition, in GraphQL schema language format.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `additional_authentication_provider` - (Optional) One or more additional authentication providers for the GraphqlApi.
 Defined below.
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `xray_enabled` - (Optional) Whether tracing with X-ray is enabled.
 Defaults to false.

 ### log_config